grishagin/grishagin.github.io/_posts/2017-01-11-automatic-excel-addin-installation.markdown

 2. Copy the file to the default add-ins location;
 3. **Important**:
 : Open a dummy workbook to avoid an error #1004 (known bug);
 4. Add add-in to add-ins collection and install.
-5. Quit Excel application.

 ```vb
     'if the user agreed to install